LIVE – Credit Suisse loses 24% at the close and takes European banks down in its fall

 Credit Suisse has reportedly asked the Swiss National Bank (SNB) for support

 The Swiss bank would have asked the Swiss National Bank for public support, according to information from the Financial Times.
-She would have requested in particular, from the SNB as well as from the Swiss financial market supervisory authority (FINMA), a declarationreassuringon the economic health of the bank, after its shares fell.
+She would have requested in particular, from the SNB as well as from the Swiss financial market supervisory authority (FINMA), a declarationreassuringon the economic health of the bank, following its shares fell.

 Nobel laureate in economics Joseph Stiglitz does not rule out other failures in the banking sector

-A few days after the bankruptcy of the Silicon Valley Bank, which shook banks and world markets, the Nobel Prize in economics Joseph Stiglitz does not exclude, in an interview with AFP, other failures to come.
+A few days following the bankruptcy of the Silicon Valley Bank, which shook banks and world markets, the Nobel Prize in economics Joseph Stiglitz does not exclude, in an interview with AFP, other failures to come.
 An exit that takes on even more meaning in the face of the difficulties encountered on Wednesday by Credit Suisse, the second Swiss banking establishment. ” Banks are healthier than in the past, especially in 2008.
 There has been progress, but not as much as needed », Asserts the economist.
 And to add: “the stability of the financial system must be rethought”.

 Credit Suisse cuts losses to -16%